ECASLab/siliconcompiler/tutorial/README.md

 # Introduction

-SiliconCompiler is an open-source framework that enables automated hardware design flows across multiple EDA tools.
-While it is commonly used for ASIC design, it can also be configured to work with FPGA toolchains such as Xilinx Vivado.
+SiliconCompiler is an open-source framework for automating hardware design flows across multiple EDA tools.
+Although it is commonly used for ASIC design, it can also be configured for FPGA toolchains such as Xilinx Vivado.

-In this tutorial, we will show how to use SiliconCompiler to run a synthesis flow using Vivado.
+This tutorial shows how to use SiliconCompiler to run an FPGA synthesis and implementation flow with Vivado.

+# Installation

+Before starting, make sure you have Python 3.9 or newer installed.

+Create a virtual environment in your project directory or in any location you prefer:

 # Installation